How to Understand Household Income, Family Size, Tax Family, and Coverage Family for ObamaCare Cost Assistance

 What Does Household Size Mean?

 For determining cost assistance under the Affordable Care Act, “household size” is the number of people filing taxes together.
 This doesn’t have to be the same as the number of people sharing a plan together.

 TIP: Don’t include anyone you won’t file taxes with when applying for cost assistance, but DO include anyone you will file with even if they don’t need coverage.
 Cost assistance is a form of tax credit.

 What is Household Income / Family Income?
 (What Income is Counted For ObamaCare?)

 Household income (sometimes called family income) is the income counted for ObamaCare.
-Household or family income for the purposes of the ACA is MAGI of the head of household (and spouse if filing jointly) plus the AGI plus the AGI of anyone claimed as a dependent.
+Household or family income for the ACA is MAGI of the head of household (and spouse if filing jointly) plus the AGI plus the AGI of anyone claimed as a dependent.
 Once you know your household income you can compare it to the corresponding Federal Poverty Level to understand what cost assistance you are eligible for.

 What is AGI? / What is MAGI?